2-bithacker/Tesseract-Sauerbraten/README.md

 The only difference between this one and that one is that this one is updated to accomodate the latest packages.

 You might not have to build binaries at all as is comes with some pre-compiled, but if you do, this includes a bash installer script for debian-baased linux distros.
-If you do not have a debian-based linux distro, you will have to do it manually, but if you have a debian-based linux distro, you can run `cd ~/Tesseract-Sauerbraten`, then `chmod +x install`, then `./install` to install it.
+If you do not have a debian-based linux distro, you will have to do it manually, but if you have a debian-based linux distro, you can run `cd ~/Tesseract-Sauerbraten && chmod +x install && ./install` to install it.

 The script also makes a desktop launcher for easy launching.